IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Development Environment
 =======================

+Here's how to set up a development environment for Dataverse.
+In a nutshell, you will be installing dependencies (primarily Glassfish, PostgreSQL, and Solr), building a "war" file from Java code in the Dataverse git repo, and running an installation script that deploys that war file into Glassfish and some other setup.

 .. contents:: |toctitle|
 	:local:

 Assumptions
 -----------

+This guide assumes you are using a Mac and that you want to install the various dependencies (Glassfish, PostgreSQL, Solr, etc.) directly on your Mac.
+Other options are available such as spinning up Dataverse in Vagrant (see the :doc:`tools` section) or running Dataverse in Docker (see the :doc:`containers` section).

-This guide assumes you are using a Mac.
-With some tweaks, it's not hard to get a dev environment set up on Linux.
-If you are using Windows, you might have the most success using Vagrant, which is listed under the :doc:`tools` section.
+If you are using Windows, you might have the most success using Vagrant, as mentioned above.
+Please leave a comment at https://github.com/IQSS/dataverse/issues/3927 if you have any suggestions for making Dataverse development on Windows easier.

+If you are Linux, you will need to make a few adjustments to the instructions below.
+We've seen working dev environments on Ubuntu and Fedora.

 Requirements
 ------------